 My most memorable pho in Vietnam reflected my friend's love for Texas BBQ.
 He took us to Roast & Smoke Thao Dien in District 2 of Saigon, where we enjoyed bowls of smoked beef brisket pho.

-Banh mi blends French influence with local flavors.
-At its most basic, it's a sandwich featuring a French baguette with a crispy exterior and soft interior.
+Banh mi combines French influence with local flavors.
+At its most basic, it's a sandwich made with a French baguette with a crispy exterior and soft interior.

-Pickled vegetables, usually carrot and daikon radish, add a tangy crunch that balances the meat's and pate's richness.
+Pickled vegetables, usually carrot and daikon radish, add a tangy crunch that balances the richness of the meat and pate.
 Fresh cilantro and slices of chili provide bursts of flavor and heat.

-The cooking techniques are straightforward but focus on maximizing flavor—meats are often marinated and grilled, while the vegetables are pickled to retain their crunch.
+The cooking techniques are straightforward but focus on maximizing flavor.
+Meats are marinated and grilled, while the vegetables are pickled to retain their crunch.

 4. Bun Cha